 When a student is absent from school, parents/guardians must call the attendance line (734-439-5085) to report the reason for the absence WITHIN 24 HOURS.
 This can be done 24 hours a day.
 This must be done every day that the student is absent.
 If a phone call cannot be made, a written note must be brought when the student returns to school.
+Absences may also be reported by parent or guardian using the online absence reporting form located on the school's website.
 All other absences are unexcused.
-Parents should make dental and medical appointments after school hours A student who leaves during the day must have parental permission given to staff in the main office, prior to students checkout in the Main Office.
-If this procedure is not followed by the student, the absence will be unexcused.

-Parents should avoid scheduling vacations that will take a student out of school or leave a student home without supervision.
+Every attempt should be made to schedule dental and medical appointments after school hours.
+Parent(s)/guardians should avoid scheduling vacations that will take a student out of school or leave a student home without supervision.